x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-distribution-groups/manage-distribution-groups.md

 - **Alias**: This is the portion of the email address that appears to the left of the at (@) symbol.
 If you change the alias, the primary SMTP address for the group will also be changed, and contain the new alias.
 Also, the email address with the previous alias will be kept as a proxy address for the group.

 - **Email address**: The email address consists of the alias on the left side of the at (@) symbol, and a domain on the right side.
 By default, the value of **Alias** is used for the alias value, but you can change it.
-For the domain value, click the drop down and select and accepted domain in your organization.
+For the domain value, click the drop-down and select and accepted domain in your organization.

 - **Notes**: This description appears in the address book and in the Details pane in the EAC.